Organizational Change Management Extension Certificate

 Grad Spotlight: Larissa Featherstone

-- Acquire knowledge and techniques for leading or supporting change in your organization
+- Acquire knowledge, tools and techniques for leading or supporting change in your organization

 - Build organizational change management skills into your portfolio of professional skills